schramm-famm/docs/proposal/proposal.md

 	* [Igor Veselinovic](#igor-veselinovic)

 ## Objectives
-The objective of this project is to develop a messaging platform where conversations start out as as a blank document that allows for real-time collaboration between users.
+The objective of this project is to develop a messaging platform where conversations start out as a blank document that allows for real-time collaboration between users.
 We aim to build upon current implementations of real-time collaboration and extend those implementations to provide additional features.